-Esophagram

-demonstrates 6 cm

-long distal esophageal

-Carcinoma - Cancer of the esophagus or gastric cardia is associated with rapidly progressive dysphagia, initially for solids and later for liquids.
-In addition, patients may have chest pain, odynophagia, anemia, anorexia, and

-Alarm Signs in Dysphagia
+Esophagram demonstrates 6 cm lona distal esophaaeal Carcinoma - Cancer of the esophagus or gastric cardia is associated with rapidly progressive dysphagia, initially for solids and later for liquids.
+In addition, patients may have chest pain, odynophagia, anemia, anorexia Alarm Signs in Dysphagia .Anemia .Wt loss 5% in 6 to 12 mo .G.I.B .Vomiting .Older Than 60 year .Anorexia Odynophagia.
+Chest pain Rapid progressive

-- .Anemia

-- .Wt loss 5% in 6 to 12 mo

-- .G.I.B

-- .Vomiting

-- .Older Than 60 year

-- .Anorexia

-- Odynophagia.

-- Chest pain

-- Rapid progressive

-∕SSds only with intermittent symptoms - Dysphagi a to solid foods only that is intermittent in nature may be caused by eosinophilic esophagitis, esophageal ring or web, or a vascular anomaly.
+Start intermittent symptoms - Dysphagi a to solid foods only that is intermittent in nature may be caused by eosinophilic esophagitis, esophageal ring or web, or a vascular anomaly.

-Plummer Vinson syndrome
+Blummer Vinson syndrome

 This barium swallow study obtained in a 53year-old female with dysphagia and anemia demonstrates an upper esophageal web (black arrow) immediately above a tight stricture of the esophagus (white arrow).
 Esophageal web on barium swallow

-Liquid and/or solid dysphagia - Dysphagi a to liquids alone or to solids and liquids may be related to either an esophageal motility disorder such as achalasia, distal esophageal spasm or hypercontractile diagnosed in patients between 25 and 60 years.
+Liquid and/or solid dysphagia - Dysphagi a to liquids alone or to solids and liquids may be related to either an esophageal motility disorder such as achalasia, distal esophageal spasm or hypercontractile Achalasia - Primar y achalasia is a disease of unknown etiology in which there is a loss of normal peristalsis in the distal esophagus and a failure of lower esophageal sphincter (LES) relaxation diagnosed in patients between 25 and 60 years.
 Men and women are affected with equal frequency.
-Progressively worsening dysphagia for solids (91 percent) and liquids (85 percent) and regurgitation of bland, undigested food or saliva are the most frequent symptoms in patients with achalasia.
-Other symptoms include chest pain, heartburn, and difficulty
+Progressively worsening dysphagia for solids (91 percent) and liquids (85 percent)

+regurgitation of bland, undigested food or saliva are the most frequent symptoms in patients with achalasia.
+Other symptoms include chest pain, heartburn,